 Swiss chard can be directly sown in the early spring and they can continue to be sown until summer.

-Swiss chard may bolt in the summer heat.
-Keep it well watered and mulched to avoid bolting.
-If your chard does not bolt in it's first season, it will in it's second as it is a biennial.
+Swiss chard may bolt in the summer heat so make sure to keep it well watered and mulched to avoid bolting.
+If your Chard does not bolt in its first season, it will in it's second as it is a biennial.
 If you have the space, try letting it flower for the bees.

 There are many different varieties of swiss chard, try experimenting to see which varieties you like best.

 Mulch your swiss chard with loose hay so they can be harvested well into winter, and remove the hay in early spring to get an early harvest.
 You’ll need to plant new seeds each year as swiss chard will harvest for two spring seasons.

 1 cup: Vitamin K (374%), Vitamin A (44%), Vitamin C (18%), Magnesium (7%), Manganese (7%)